Justin McCarthy (politician): Writing

+In 1893, McCarthy published The Dictator, a novel of politics and society about an exiled dictator of the fictional South American Republic of Gloria.

 He also collaborated on three novels with Rosa Campbell Praed: The Right Honourable (1886), The Rebel Rose (issued anonymously in 1888 but appeared in their joint names in two later editions under the title, The Rival Princess), and The Ladies' Gallery (1888).
 They also collaborated on The Grey River, a book on the Thames, which was illustrated with etchings by Mortimer Menpes.
 He wrote The Story of Gladstone (1904), a somewhat uncritical biography of William Ewart Gladstone.

-His biographer, Liam Harte, suggests that McCarthy's award of a civil-list pension for services to literature in 1903 "confirmed his stature as an eminent Victorian, while simultaneously reinforcing many Irish nationalists’ jaundiced view of him as a careerist West Briton".
+His biographer, Liam Harte, suggests that McCarthy's award of a civil-list pension for services to literature in 1903 "confirmed his stature as an eminent Victorian, while simultaneously reinforcing many Irish nationalists' jaundiced view of him as a careerist West Briton".
 Yet, reviewing his political career, Paul Townend finds that it was precisely McCarthy's "peculiar brand of anglophilia and deeply held Irish patriotism" that made him an ideal "ambassador between Parnellite nationalism and British opinion" which otherwise "despised" the cause of Irish Home Rule.